eidietrich/mt-fourth-estate-site/content/about/_index.md

 +++
 linktitle = "About"
-title = "The Montana Fourth Estate collaboration" subtitle = "Montana news outlets teaming up to tackle the state's toughest issues by investigating solutions." description = "TK social description" title-tag = "About | The Montana Fourth Estate Project"
+title = "The Montana Fourth Estate Project" subtitle = "Montana news outlets teaming up to tackle the state's toughest issues by investigating solutions." description = "TK social description" title-tag = "About | The Montana Fourth Estate Project"